-2. SOLAR ENERGY SYSTEM, AGRICULTURAL/PRIVATE APPLICATIONS
+2. SOLAR ENERGY SYSTEM, PRIVATE/AGRICULTURAL APPLICATIONS

 - (1) Applications for a private use solar energy system with ground-mounted arrays may be considered in any district except the Manufactured Home District (MHD). - (2) Solar energy systems with ground-mounted arrays and associated equipment will require a development permit and will need to meet setbacks for the district. - (3) Solar arrays may be installed on the roof of any building or may be ground-mounted in a rear or side yard.
-Private use roof installed solar arrays will not require a development permit but will still require the appropriate Safety Code Permits. - (4) If a solar array is being mounted on a tower/pole, the applicant will have to adhere to the height requirements of the applicable district as stated in the Bylaw. - (5) There shall be no aboveground portion of an alternative energy structure located in a front yard of a residential district.
-A solar array may be ground-mounted in a side yard, provided the structure complies with the minimum side yard setback requirements of the district. - (6) A Roadside Development permit may be required to be submitted to Alberta Transportation. - (7) Development and/or Safety Code Permit applications for a Solar Energy System, Agricultural/Private, shall be accompanied by the following information: - (a)Documentation showing the system is designed to produce energy for the onsite sole use and consumption by the landowner, resident or occupant; - (b) Manufacturer's specifications for system design, installation and output capacity; - (c) Orientation and placement of solar panels on the site including setbacks from property lines;
+Private use roof installed solar arrays will not require a development permit. - (4) If a solar array is being mounted on a tower/pole, the applicant will have to adhere to the height requirements of the applicable district as stated in the Bylaw. - (5) There shall be no aboveground portion of an alternative energy structure located in a front yard of a residential district.
+A solar array may be ground-mounted in a side yard, provided the structure complies with the minimum side yard setback requirements of the district.

-- (d)Manufacturer's specification and design drawings for panels mounted to the roof or walls of a building or accessory structure, including how the panels are to be affixed, maximum projection from the roof or wall, and structural capacity of the roof or wall to support the proposed development; - (e)For free-standing solar panels, a description of the proposed ground mount design and maximum height from the existing grade; and - (f) Documentation showing all systems for mounting and securing meet Safety Code requirements this will include engineering for roof-mounted systems on both new and existing buildings. - (8) Solar Energy System, Agricultural/Private, shall adhere to the following: - (a)Panels shall be located so they do not create a glare on or impact neighbouring parcels or public roadways, or unduly affect the amenities of the neighbourhood, or present a danger to the travelling public. - (b)Panels mounted to a roof of a building or accessory structure shall not extend beyond the outermost edge of the roof. - (c) Panels mounted to a roof or wall of a building or accessory structure shall not project more than 0.45 m (1.5 feet) from the surface. - (d)The maximum height of a free-standing solar panel shall not exceed 2.44 m (8 feet). - (e)Setbacks prescribed in the land use district, or those setbacks established by a condition applied to a development permit shall prevail; and - (f) The maximum number of panels per parcel shall be regulated by the Development Authority, subject to the existing use of the parcel and the current use of adjacent parcels.
+- (6) A Roadside Development permit may be required to be submitted to Alberta Transportation. - (7) Development and/or Safety Code Permit applications for a solar energy system, private, shall be accompanied by the following information: - (a)documentation showing the system is designed to produce energy for the onsite sole use and consumption by the landowner, resident or occupant; - (b)manufacturer's specifications for system design, installation and output capacity; - (c) orientation and placement of solar panels on the site including setbacks from property lines; - (d)manufacturer's specification and design drawings for panels mounted to the roof or walls of a building or accessory structure, including how the panels are to be affixed, maximum projection from the roof or wall, and structural capacity of the roof or wall to support the proposed development; - (e)for free-standing solar panels, a description of the proposed ground mount design and maximum height from the existing grade; and - (f) documentation showing all systems for mounting and securing meet Safety Code requirements. - (8) Solar energy system, private, shall adhere to the following: - (a)Panels shall be located so they do not create a glare on or impact neighbouring parcels or public roadways, or unduly affect the amenities of the neighbourhood, or present a danger to the travelling public. - (b)Panels mounted to a roof of a building or accessory structure shall not extend beyond the outermost edge of the roof. - (c) Panels mounted to a roof or wall of a building or accessory structure shall not project more than 0.45 m (1.5 feet) from the surface. - (d)The maximum height of a free-standing solar panel shall not exceed 2.44 m (8 feet). - (e)Setbacks prescribed in the land use district, or those setbacks established by a condition applied to a development permit shall prevail; and - (f) The maximum number of panels per parcel shall be regulated by the Development Authority, subject to the existing use of the parcel and the current use of adjacent parcels.